 Mugging In Europe

-Violent crime is generally minimal, but there are still plenty of cases of muggings.
+Violent crime in Europe is generally very minimal, but there are some cases of muggings.
 Don’t make yourself an easy target and you shouldn’t have any problems.

 - Don’t wear flashy jewelry.